User guide

 reporting columns to the output DataFrame to flag quality issues.

-You can customize the names of these reporting columns by specifying additional configurations in the engine.
+You can customize the names of these reporting columns by specifying extra parameters when creating the engine.

 from databricks.sdk import WorkspaceClient